wp-plugins/robo-gallery/readme.txt

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= Is it possible to have different settings for hover and static interface elements? =

-Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

 = How to set description text below image in the lightbox?  =